cmatosbc/oopress-cache/README.md

 # Oopress Cache
 Oopress PHP PSR-16 cache drivers.
 Comes with the basic PSR compliant OOP approach possibility, but can also be used functionaly, from caching "high order functions" to be explained below.
+For now, it comes with drivers to manage file cache, a MySQL custom table cache adjusted for Wordpress, a Memcached and a Redis drivers.
+The classes can be used separatedly in any implementation, but also inside two high order functions: ```withCache()``` and ```withCachedQuery()```.